-Our 8-night deluxe TMB stays true to the full tour, with 7 nights in village hotels, and 1 night in a mountain inn as you pass through a more remote corner of the tour, where there are no luxury options.
+Our deluxe TMB stays true to the full tour, with a couple nights in simpler 3-star village hotels and 1 mountain inn as you pass through the more remote corners of the tour, where there are no luxury options.
 Showers are available all nights.
 Please note though, that outside of Chamonix and Courmayeur, private rooms are in high demand, and tend to book up early.
-Some of these remote stops have only 2 or 3 hotel options, and July and August dates, especially, tend to fill up months in advance.
+Some of these remote stops have only 2 or 3 hotel options, and private rooms tend to fill up months in advance.
 To ensure private rooms for your entire stay, it’s always best to book as soon as possible.
 When booking a deluxe tour, let us know what you would like to do in the event private rooms are not available on one or more of your nights.